 It’s amazing how far we’ve come since we hacked around in BASIC on an IBM XT with 128 KB of RAM.
 If you wanted a database you needed to build it yourself.
 If you wanted a queue you needed to build it yourself.
 API?
 What’s that?

 Now APIs are everywhere.
 They help us integrate third-party features, connect enterprise systems, and exchange data between apps.
-Learning how to build an API turns regular developers into digital superheroes.
+Learning how to build rest API turns regular developers into digital superheroes.
 Today, you don’t need to be an experienced developer to build complex applications using high-performance parts with the minimum of effort and, if you use the right tools, the minimum of code.